MohammedJafferAli/playwright-automation/README.md

 ## Contributing

-1. Follow TypeScript best practices
+1. Follow TypeScript and camelCase naming conventions
+2. Use Page Object Model pattern with PageManager
-2. Add appropriate test descriptions
+3. Add descriptive test names and comments
-3. Use meaningful locators
-4. Include proper assertions
+4. Use meaningful locators and proper assertions
+5. Test across multiple browsers
-5. Update documentation for new features
+6. Update documentation for new features

 ## Support